-Cartographica exports individual features in ESRI[®]'s Shapefile format.
+Cartographica exports individual features in ESRI®'s Shapefile format.

-11.2.1 Exporting an individual layer or selection
+Procedure 11.4.
+Exporting an individual layer or selection

 - 1. Select the Layer that you want to export from the Layer Stack - 2.
-Do one of the following: - Choose File > Export Layer Features - Choose File > Export Selected Features (if you want to export just the selection). - 3.
-Optionally select the character set (UTF-8 will be the default.)

-4. Enter a file name and click Save.
+Begin the export process - Choose File > Export Layer Features - Choose File > Export Selected Features if you want to export just the selection). - 3.
+Optionally select the character set (UTF-8 will be the default.) - 4.
+Enter a file name and click Save.

-11.3 Exporting A Web Map
+11.3.
+Exporting A Web Map